laurakond/Once-Upon-a-Time/TESTING.md

 ![none-error-chapter1](assets/documentation/images/testing/error-images/chapter1-temp-resolve.jpg)

 - This error occurred because I confused the functionality of the return statement with the print statement.
-This was resolved once I implemented the following code inside run_chapter1() function.

 **Text content display**
-- I had difficulty making the code generate appropriate text content and functionality.
-I realised that there was an error in proceed_go_game() function as it collated two separate steps into one.
-Therefore, I decided to separate it into two functions, one responsible just for generating the user input and validating it using validation function.
+- I had difficulty making the code generate appropriate text content and provide intended functionality.
+- I realised that there was an error in proceed_go_game() function as it collated two separate steps into one.
+Therefore, I decided to separate it into two functions, one responsible for generating the user input and validating it using validation function.
 The other function, continue_to_play(data), I used to generate appropriate content based on user selection in the previous function.
     - This part of the code proved challenging as I was still getting unintentional functionality.
-After trying multiple ways to display the text, I finally managed to get the code working as intended by printing game text.
-The other function triggered user input in order to progress along the way:
+After multiple attempts to display the text, I finally managed to get the code working as intended: def  proceed_to_game():

-            def  proceed_to_game():
             """
             This function runs after instructions and asks if the